-DOOR GASKET: Periodically check gasket to make sure it is not over-compressed.
-If compressed, replace with a special woven Door Rope.
-(Don't try substituting rope, only use special Lennox Hearth Products Door Rope).
+DOOR GASKET: Periodically check gasket to make sure it is not overcompressed.
+If compressed, replace with a special woven door rope.
+(Don't try substituting rope, only use special Lennox Hearth Products door rope).

-GOLD OR NICKEL PLATED DOOR: Clean only with household type glass cleaner and a very soft cotton cloth.
+GOLD OR NICKEL PLATED DOOR: Clean only with a household type glass cleaner and a very soft cotton cloth.
 Other products may damage brass, paint and gaskets.

-INSULATING BLANKETS: Your insulating blanket should be inspected during every chimney cleaning.
-If the blanket is compressed or heavily stained, it should be replaced.
+BAFFLE BLANKET: Your baffle blanket should be inspected during every chimney cleaning.
+If the baffle blanket is compressed or heavily stained, it should be replaced.
 Heavy creosote stains or matting is an indication of improper use and your burning habits should be reviewed.